tc39/proposal-shadowrealm/explainer.md

 ### <a name='Trusted_ThirdPartyScripts'></a>_Trusted_ Third Party Scripts

-We acknowledge that applications need a quick and simple execution of Third Party Scripts.
+We acknowledge that applications need a quick and simple execution of *trusted* Third Party Scripts.
 There are cases where **many** scripts are executed for the same application.
 There isn't a need for a new host or agent.
-This is also not aiming for prevention over non-Trusted Third Party Scripts like malicious code or xss injections.
+This is also not aiming to defend against *untrusted* Third Party Scripts like malicious code or xss injections.
 Our focus is on multi libraries and building blocks from different authors.

 The ShadowRealm API provides integrity preserving semantics - including built-ins - of root and incubator Realms, setting specific boundaries for the Environment Records.